-A founder of Alcoholics Anonymous looks at how that group's principles apply to all.
+In this story from 1947, Bill Wilson, cofounder of Alcoholics Anonymous, looks at how that group's principles apply to all.

 In most A.A. clubs and meeting rooms, there is the sign at one end of the hall: "There But for the Grace of God"